Avi-Zucker/Avi-Zucker.github.io/README.md

-# Avi Zucker

-Welcome to my website
+# Welcome to my website

 Hi my name is Avi Zucker, I'm first year M.Sc student in the Physics department.
 Here you can find my assignments.